gcascio/commet/README.md

 ## Limitations

 Commet works best with small to medium sized changes.
 Trying to generate a commit message for a large change over multiple files usually results in unsatisfying results.
 In these cases it is recommended to split the changes into multiple smaller commits.

+## Acknowledgments

+As a starting point, the prompt to create the commit messages is mostly taken from [opencommit](https://github.com/di-sukharev/opencommit).